 Testing Dates and Details

-All testing occurs on Saturday mornings, with the SAT starting from 8:00 am and the ACT starting at 9:00 am.
-The building will not be open until 7:30 am for the SAT and 8:30 for the ACT; visitors will need to wait in the parking lot or on the street if the school gate is not open.
+All testing occurs on Saturday mornings, with both the SAT and ACT tests starting from 8:00 am.
+The building will typically not be open until 7:15 am, and students should plan on arriving between 7:15 and or 7:30 am to allow enough time for registration.
+Visitors will need to wait in the parking lot or on the street if the school gate is not open.
 The dates for 2016-2017 testing are listed below.
 The CEEB test center code for the SAT is 680330 and the ACT is 866930

 SAT test dates at NIS (2016-17):